-Students who have attended class regularly and have kept up with most assignments—but have had a legitimate reason—according to the Dean of Students office—must get incomplete contracts from the registrar and fill them out for my signature by class time on the last day of classes (Wednesday, May 3) or they will receive failing grades.
+Students who have attended class regularly and have kept up with most assignments—but have had a legitimate reason—according to the Dean of Students office—must get incomplete contracts from the registrar and fill them out for my signature by class time on the last day of classes (Wednesday, May 16) or they will receive failing grades.
 Please note that professors at Beloit College cannot give incomplete grades; students must get approval through the Dean of Students office and registrar.
 Talk to me about this well ahead of time if you think that you might need an incomplete for the course.

 I expect all work to be turned in on time.
 The spirit of the late assignment policy is simply to acknowledge that sometimes everyone (even professors) falls behind.
 It is unacceptable to be late with numerous assignments.